The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 Power Tower

-I’ve had several power towers through the years of building a garage gym.
+I’ve had several power towers through the years of building my garage gym.

-They all had the pull up bar, dip bar with a hanging leg raise pad, and push up handles but none were as fancy as the SledTred.
+They all had the pull up bar, dip bar with a hanging leg raise pad, and push up handles but none were as nice as the SledTred.

-It’s nicely powder coated in black and I can get a full body workout with one machine.
+It’s nicely powder coated in black and I can get a full upper body calisthenics workout.

 The multi-grip pull up bar has 5 options which I love so I can work my back and arms at different angles.